-(a) Chief Executive
+Chief Executive

-12. The Chief Executive leads the HKSAR Government and decides on Government policies.
-He is responsible for the implementation of the Basic Law and other laws which, in accordance with the Basic Law, apply in the HKSAR.
-Moreover, he signs bills and budgets passed by the LegCo.
-He also nominates and reports to the Central People's Government for appointment of principal officials.
-He appoints or removes judges of the courts at all levels and holders of public office in accordance with legal procedures.
-The Chief Executive also conducts, on behalf of the HKSAR Government, external affairs and other affairs as authorised by the Central Authorities.
+13. The CE leads the HKSAR Government and decides on Government policies.
+She is responsible for the implementation of the Basic Law and other laws which, in accordance with the Basic Law, apply in the HKSAR.
+Moreover, she signs bills and budgets passed by the LegCo.
+She also nominates and reports to the Central People's Government for appointment of principal officials.
+She appoints or removes judges of the courts at all levels and holders of public office in accordance with legal procedures.
+The CE also conducts, on behalf of the HKSAR Government, external affairs and other affairs as authorised by the Central Authorities.

-13. The Basic Law provides that the Chief Executive of the HKSAR shall be selected by election or through consultations held locally and be appointed by the Central People's Government.
-The method for selecting the Chief Executive shall be specified in the light of the actual situation in the HKSAR and in accordance with the principle of gradual and orderly progress.
-The ultimate aim is the selection of the Chief Executive by universal suffrage upon nomination by a broadly representative nominating committee in accordance with democratic procedures.
+14. The Basic Law provides that the CE of the HKSAR shall be selected by election or through consultations held locally and be appointed by the Central People's Government.
+The method for selecting the CE shall be specified in the light of the actual situation in the HKSAR and in accordance with the principle of gradual and orderly progress.
+The ultimate aim is the selection of the CE by universal suffrage upon nomination by a broadly representative nominating committee in accordance with democratic procedures.

-(b) Executive Council
+Executive Council

-14. The ExCo assists the Chief Executive in policy-making.
-Under Article 56 of the Basic Law, except for the appointment, removal and disciplining of officials and the adoption of measures in emergencies, the Chief Executive shall consult the ExCo before making important policy decisions, introducing bills to the LegCo, making subordinate legislation, or dissolving the LegCo.
-The Chief Executive in Council also determines appeals, petitions and objections under ordinances that confer a statutory right of appeal.
-If the Chief Executive does not accept a majority opinion of the ExCo, he shall put the specific reasons on record.
+15. The ExCo assists the CE in policy-making.
+Under Article 56 of the Basic Law, except for the appointment, removal and disciplining of officials and the adoption of measures in emergencies, the CE shall consult the ExCo before making important policy decisions, introducing bills to the LegCo, making subordinate legislation, or dissolving the LegCo.
+The CE in Council also determines statutory appeals, petitions and objections.
+If the CE does not accept a majority opinion of the ExCo, she shall put the specific reasons on record.

-15. The ExCo normally meets once a week.
-It is presided over by the Chief Executive.
-As provided for in Article 55 of the Basic Law, members of the ExCo shall be appointed by the Chief Executive from among the principal officials of the executive authorities, members of the LegCo and public figures.
-Their term of office shall not extend beyond the expiry of the term of office of the Chief Executive who appoints them.
+16. The ExCo normally meets once a week.
+It is presided over by the CE.
+As provided for in Article 55 of the Basic Law, members of the ExCo shall be appointed by the CE from among the principal officials of the executive authorities, members of the LegCo and public figures.
+Their term of office shall not extend beyond the expiry of the term of office of the CE who appoints them.

-16. The current membership of the ExCo comprises the 16 Principal Officials appointed under the Political Appointment System and 14 non-official members.
+17. The current membership of the ExCo comprises the 16 Principal Officials appointed under the Political Appointment System and 16 non-official members.

-(c) The structure of the HKSAR Government
+The structure of the HKSAR Government

-17. The Chief Executive is the head of the HKSAR Government.
-If the Chief Executive is not able to discharge his duties for a short period, such duties shall temporarily be assumed by the three Secretaries of Departments, namely the Chief Secretary for Administration, the Financial Secretary, or the Secretary for Justice, in that order of precedence.
-The HKSAR Government comprises a Department of Administration, a Department of Finance, a Department of Justice, and various bureaux, divisions, and commissions.
+18. The CE is the head of the HKSAR Government.
+If the CE is not able to discharge her duties for a short period, such duties shall temporarily be assumed by one of the three Secretaries of Departments, namely the Chief Secretary for Administration (CS), the Financial Secretary (FS), or the Secretary for Justice (SJ), in that order of precedence.
+The HKSAR Government comprises a Department of Administration, a Department of Finance, a Department of Justice (DoJ), and various bureaux, divisions, and commissions.

-18. There are currently 13 bureaux, each headed by a Policy Secretary, which collectively form the Government Secretariat.
+19. There are currently 13 bureaux, each headed by a Policy Secretary, which collectively form the Government Secretariat.
 With certain exceptions, the heads of Government departments are responsible to the Secretaries of Departments and Policy Secretaries.
-The exceptions are the Commissioner of the Independent Commission Against Corruption, The Ombudsman and the Director of Audit, who function independently and are directly accountable to the Chief Executive.
+The exceptions are the Commissioner of the Independent Commission Against Corruption, The Ombudsman and the Director of Audit, who function independently and are directly accountable to the CE.